Suffolk Park, New South Wales: Sporting clubs

 Suffolk Park Football club formed in 2012.
+A few older players from the neighbouring Byron Bay fc club decided they’d branch out on their own, forming Suffolk park Phoenix FC.

 It is the first officially recognised sporting team for Suffolk Park.
 The home ground is in Beech Drive.
 In 2013, Suffolk Park FC won its first trophies as the Men's 3rd Division side won the pointscore (minor premiership) and Grand Final.
 In 2014 the Men's 2nd Division won the pointscore competition but lost the Grand Final on penalties.
 2015 was the club's most successful season with all the club's senior teams making the Grand Final.
 The Men's 5th Division were both pointscore and Grand Final champions, defeating Dunoon 4-1.
 The Men's 1st Division team came from 3rd on the table to defeat Italo Stars in a penalty shootout after going through extra time at 0-0.
 The Women's 4th Division lost their Grand Final 3-0 to neighbouring Byron Bay.
 The club also had 3 junior miniroo teams in 2015 with a 6 years, a 7 years and an 11 years team.
 In 2019 the Men's Division 3 team won the pointscore (minor premiership) undefeated.
-As of 2021 it has a unique position of only fielding a women's team possibly the only club in the country to do so.
+As of 2025 the club is represented in junior, women’s and men’s competitions at Football Far North Coast.